felixfbecker/merkel/README.md

 #### Reverting a deployment with `git reset`

-Let's imagine you are using a `production` branch which always points to a specific commit on `master`, and regurarely gets updated with `git reset` to point to a new or older commit.
+Let's imagine you are using a `production` branch which always points to a specific commit on `master`, and regularly gets updated with `git reset` to point to a new or older commit.
 After you `git push --force`, the current `HEAD` will suddenly be _behind_ the last migration run in the database.
 `merkel` will detect this automatically, and run the migrations between `HEAD` and the last migrations _down_ and in